Search

 Highest Altitude: 2,498 m/8,195 ft Amjilosa

-Your trekking begins on the fourth day.
-After a morning meal at the accommodation point where you stayed, you’ll start your trekking journey.
-The trail begins with an ascent along the Ghunsa Khola and involves crossing a wooden bridge.
-Likewise, the trek traverses dense forests of rhododendron, bamboo, and oak forests.
-In addition, you’ll walk through a rocky and narrow trail, making the journey quite challenging.
-Passing through Jonggim and Ghaiyabari, you’ll reach the day’s overnight point, Amjilosa (2,498 m/8,195 ft).
-It takes 6 hours to reach Amjilosa from Sekathum, covering 7 km/4.3 miles.
+Your trek to the Kanchenjunga Circuit begins on the fourth day.
+After a morning meal at the accommodation point in Sekathum, you’ll start your trekking journey.
+The pathway begins with an ascent along the Ghunsa Khola and involves crossing a wooden bridge.
+The trek also traverses dense forests of rhododendron, bamboo, and oak.

 Itinerary Details